mrhussaink7/optimization-fbads-data/README.md

-# optimization-fbads-data
+# Optimizing Facebook Ads Data

-This repository contains details of the data science project analyzing a dataset from Kaggle, "Sales Conversion Optimization", which reflects the data of an  anonymous Company XYZ and their facebook advertising campaigns.
+This repository contains details of a project analyzing a Kaggle dataset, "Sales Conversion Optimization", which reflects the data of an anonymous Company XYZ and their facebook advertising campaigns.